billyzkid/untitled/packages/babel-preset-untitled/README.md

 ## Usage

-Configure this preset.
-Note you can omit the `babel-preset-` prefix from the `untitled` preset.
+Configure the `untitled` preset.
+Note you can omit the `babel-preset-` prefix.

 ### Via CLI